 Publisher: Sony/ATV/Acuff-Rose

-This recording was released in 1989 on an unauthorized White label/Collector Records series out of the Netherlands, Holland.
-The levels were remixed and filters used to fatten this version up from the original.
-Lucky was never made aware of this release before he passed away from skin and throat cancer back in 1997.
+The audio levels were remixed and filters used to fatten this version up from the original.
+Lucky was never made aware of this release before he passed away from cancer back in 1997.
 He did not authorize this release.

 Originally released as part of 4 Star Records OP series (a vanity series).
 Released as OP 183 (1953)